JaxDaxCamacho/ScarletWorldBuilding/Base Ideia.md

 When the [[Enemies]] attacks the hero needs to also preform a quick action event to reduce or eliminate damage.

-The [[Main Story]] is a low dark fantasy one that revolves around a group of monster hunters. [[The Scarlet Company]] The player will be able to create his monster hunter by selecting a portrait, a name, a weapon and a [[Hunter School]].
+The [[Main Story]] is a low dark fantasy one that revolves around a group of monster hunters. [[The Scarlet Company]] The player will be able to create his monster hunter by selecting a portrait, a name, a weapon and a [[Hunter School]].![[CardLayoutV1.png]]